maliput/maliput_documentation/docs/overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 `maliput` provides an architecture that allows users to customize certain systems implementations in an easy and effective way.
-Maliput clients may opt to use the plugin architecture to load at runtime specific backends.
+`maliput`'s clients may opt to use the plugin architecture to load at runtime specific backends.
 That simplifies the linkage process and reduces the number of compile time dependencies.

 For further information refer to `Maliput Plugin Architecture <from_doxygen/html/deps/maliput/html/maliput_plugin_architecture.html>`_ page.